It’s hard to believe another year is coming to an end. At the Park, 2024 had plenty of good news to celebrate. Here’s our year in review.

 We welcomed four companies this year and added over $700,000 to our annual payroll.
 Plus, our companies added 70 jobs to the Park system.

-a few other 2024 highlights
+A few other 2024 highlights

 The Park couldn’t do it without the support of our founding partners, dedicated companies, collaborators and supporters, and all of you.
 Here’s to 2025 being another year of progress and partnerships!